Contemplating today's Gospel

 When I was a child, I used to talk as a child, think as a child, reason as a child; when I became a man, I put aside childish things.
 At present we see indistinctly, as in a mirror, but then face to face.
 At present I know partially; then I shall know fully, as I am fully known.
 So faith, hope, love remain, these three; but the greatest of these is love.

-«No prophet is honored in his own country»
+“No prophet is accepted in his own native place”

 Fr.
 Pere SUÑER i Puig SJ (Barcelona, Spain)Today, in this fourth Sunday in Ordinary Time, our liturgy again shows Jesus speaking at the synagogue at Nazareth.
-It is the continuation of last Sunday's Gospel, where Jesus was reading Isaiah's prophecy: «The Spirit of the Lord is upon me.
-He has anointed me to bring good news to the poor, to proclaim liberty to captives and new sight to the blind; to free the oppressed and announce the Lord's year of mercy (...)» (Lk 4:18-19).
-And, when Jesus finishes the reading He avows: «Today these prophetic words come true even as you listen» (Lk 4:21).
+It is the continuation of last Sunday's Gospel, where Jesus was reading Isaiah's prophecy: “The Spirit of the Lord is upon me, because he has anointed me to bring glad tidings to the poor.
+He has sent me to proclaim liberty to captives and recovery of sight to the blind, to let the oppressed go free, and to proclaim a year acceptable to the Lord.” (...)
+(Lk 4:18-19).
+And, when Jesus finishes the reading He avows: “Today this scripture passage is fulfilled in your hearing” (Lk 4:21).

 The Gospel points out that they were lost in wonder while his lips spoke of the grace.
 Jesus was well known by the assembly —Jesus having spent his infancy and youth in Nazareth— but that did not help their accepting him as a prophet.
-Nathanael said in this respect: «Can there any good thing come out of Nazareth?» (Jn 1:46).
-Jesus reproaches them for their skepticism, and reminds them that: «No prophet is honored in his own country» (Lk 4:24).
+Nathanael said in this respect: “Can anything good come from Nazareth?”
+(Jn 1:46).
+Jesus reproaches them for their skepticism, and reminds them that: “Amen, I say to you, no prophet is accepted in his own native place” (Lk 4:24).
 And He tells them about Elijah and Elisha, who accomplished miracles for foreigners but not for their fellow citizens.

 On hearing him they become very violent.
 They even tried to throw him down the cliff.
 As for us, don't we think often enough that God's saving actions should be made more in accordance with our vainglorious criteria!
 Don't we feel insulted when He makes use of something we considered of little value?
 We would like a more spectacular God.
-But, this appears to be more like his tempter, (Satan), when from the pinnacle told Jesus: «If you are the Son of God, jump off!» (Lk 4:9).
+But, this appears to be more like his tempter, (Satan), when from the pinnacle told Jesus: “If you are the Son of God, throw yourself down from here” (Lk 4:9).

-But, Jesus Christ has revealed himself to us as a humble God: the Son of man «came not to be ministered unto, but to minister» (Mk 10:45).
+But, Jesus Christ has revealed himself to us as a humble God: the Son of man “For the Son of Man did not come to be served but to serve” (Mk 10:45).
 Let us imitate him.
 To save our souls we need not be like saint Xavier, patron of the Missions.
 The humble saint Therese of the infant Jesus is his companion, as she is also the patron saint of the missions…